Improve Surfing Paddling – How to Boost Power and Endurance

 4. Training pulling movements hitting a variety of energy systems and strength characteristics.

-Aerobic as mentioned in work capacity and endurance above is largely oxygen dependant.
 In order not to dive into science class, you can think of aerobic conditioning as lighter movements, higher repetitions, and keeping the muscle producing force for long and extended periods of times.

-Anaerobic energy production is largely without the utilisation of oxygen in the energy production pathway, and is primarily used in efforts of high intensity and short duration.
-Think power and explosive movements like your initial paddle into a 6foot drainer.
+Anaerobic energy production is largely without the utilisation of oxygen in the metabolic pathways. and is primarily used in efforts of high intensity and short duration.

-Chinups, DB rows, 1 Arm Cable Pulls, Band Pull Aparts, MedBall Slams, Straight Arm Lat Pull Downs…. the list of potential movements is exhaustive.
-The focus should be pulling movements that focus either on power, strength, or endurance, which can be achieved through specific rep ranges.
+Chinups, DB rows, 1 Arm Cable Pulls, Band Pull Aparts, MedBall Slams, Straight Arm Lat Pull Downs…. the list of potential arm movements is exhaustive.

 Now you know the 4 Key Aspects to Improving Your Surfing Paddling Power and Endurance.
 Get to Work!
 But 1 Last Important Thing.